A11YChi/meetup-event-logistics/README.md

 9. Send this file to the venue contact, labeling this the RSVP list for building security.

 ## Day of Meetup Event
-### Items to Ensure are Brought to the Meetup Event
+### Items to ensure are brought to the Meetup Event
 The following area items typically brought to the majority of meetup events.
 Some events do not require all items.
-* Laptop with cord (for live stream)
+* Laptop with cam and cord (for live stream)
 * Lapel microphone (see below)
+* An additional recording device (iPad) for second angle recording, not connected to live stream (typically)
 * Tripod (for iPad recording)
 * Tripod adapter (for iPad)
+* Wireless remote (Dennis provides)
-* No photo lanyards
+* "No photo" orange lanyards
-* Meetup stickers
+* Meetup stickers (_discountinued presently ... as we ran out_)
-* Wireless remote
+* Pronoun pins (_need to replenish, as some are low ... further discussion on this_)

 ### Live Stream Setup
 The live stream setup depends on the presentation, format, etc. For a typical live stream setup, where the laptop cam is used to capture both the slides and presenter, the laptop should be placed in front of the presentation area, ensuring both the slides and presenter are visible most of the time.
+Ensure that all slides are visible from the cam/stream, incouding no glare.
+All content should be readible from the stream.
+Make sure the lapel microphone is connected to the live stream laptop/cam.
+Ensure the speaker places the lapel mic on their upper torso, in the middle.
+Text to ensure proper sound levels are being picked up by the microphone on the laptop/cam.

+### Speaker prep
+Speakers are asked to arrive at least 30 mins. prior to the start of their talk (more is better).

+Ensure the speaker's laptop is connected properly with the venue's A/V system.
+If HDMO, both visual and sound should come through.
+If using VGA or macOS Lightning, only visual will come through.
+Make sure to perform a sound/mic test, not only with the live stream lapel mic, but also with the venue mic (hand-held, lapel, etc.) to ensure proper sound levels.
+Make sure their presentation comes across properly on the screen, noting that different resolutions may wreck havoc.
+Inform them that one mic is for the live stream, and the other is for in-person attendees.

+Make decisions on handling Q&A (whether the spreaker is comfortable taking questions or not.
+Give them "the" signal for 5 minutes left or wrap up.
+Let them know where you or the appropriate person will be standing.

+### Pre-event Slide Loop
+Dennis typically prepares a pre-event slide loop (reveal.js), which presents information for the current event (wi-fi information (if available), live caption information (if necessary), sponsor information, upcoming meetup information, accessibility related quotes, etc.

+### Housekeeping Announcements
+Housekeeping announcements are made generally 15 minutes prior to the start of the presentation.
+They include the following:
+* Thanks to our venue (opportunity to have a rep from the venue speak about their organization)
+* Live Captions URL (if needed/not projected on screen)
+* Got jobs? (call for anyone with opportunities.)
+Also an opportunity for a recruiter representation (sponsored) to speak.
+* Upcoming A11YChi events
+* Other notable items
+* Social media (Twitter hashtag to follow)
+* Q&A (how/if we'll handle)
+* Introduction of speaker and presentation.

+#### Housekeeping announcements slides
+(**Note:** Dennis will prepare a template that can be used by anyone on the GitHub repo) Dennis typically prepares a housekeeping slide deck (reveal.js) which provides visuals for the housekeeping announcements.
+These differ slightly from the pre-event slide loop, removing the quotes and adding more sponsorship information.

+### Questions and Answers (Q&A)
+Question and Answers should be handled based on spreaker preference, whether throughout the presentation, only after the presentation, or no formally Q&A; questions handled by speaker 1-on-1 after the presentation.

+In the past, some attendees have either verbally constructed their questions, providing unnecessary background, or have made lengthy statements.
+This has become a noticable problem, of which we are attempting to address.
+Potential solutions are:
+* Providing an announcement and guidance prior to taking Q&A. Guidance includes asking to be broef, as the speaker needs to repeat the question.
+* Same as above, but in addition, cutoff questions and statement if they become too lengthy
+* Provide a non-verbal, yet accessible means of asking questions

+This topic is still being discussed, as of December 2018.

 ## Post Meetup Event
+Dennis typically sends a note to the speakers, thanking them for speaking, asking them for a final copy of their deck (if changes had been made prior to the event).
+This copy is used for the post-event video editing.

+Dennis also sends a note to organizers that attended the event, requesting feedback from the event.